We appreciate your interest in our graduate program here in the Department of Mathematics at UC San Diego!

 For admission to the graduate programs, a Bachelor's degree in Mathematics is recommended or a strong background in mathematics with a minimum GPA of 3.0 required.
 A year's sequence in both upper-division algebra and real analysis is strongly encouraged.

-The following GRE Tests are required for all applicants:
+The following GRE Tests are strongly recommend (but not required) for all applicants:

 You are not required to submit a GRE General test score.
 If you are unable to provide the GRE Mathematics Subject test score, it is strongly recommended that you submit a GRE General test score.